-In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:

-- evaluating the role of the company within the Tesco Group and the intention of the Tesco Group to keep the company in existence; - assessing the financial position of the Tesco Group as a whole at the date of issuance of the financial statements; - considering the company's year-end liquidity position, including an assessment of its levels of cash and short-term investments compared with its current liabilities; and - considering the financing facilities available to the company, including the ability to raise finance via its Medium-Term Note ('MTN') programme.
+- evaluating the role of the Company within the Tesco Group and the intention of the Tesco Group to keep the Company in existence; - assessing the financial position of the Tesco Group as a whole at the date of issuance of the financial statements; - assessing the Company's period-end liquidity position, including an assessment of its levels of cash and short-term investments compared with its current liabilities; and - assessing the financing facilities available to the Company, including the ability to raise finance via its Medium-Term Note ('MTN') programme.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.